- U.S. Scholar Program

 - Program Timeline (PDF-400KB)

-1. Program Description: The Fulbright U.S.–ASEAN Visiting Scholar Initiative is open to university faculty, foreign ministry or other government officials, and professional staff of the private sector, think tanks, and other NGOs in the ASEAN Member States.
+1. Program Description: The Fulbright U.S.-ASEAN Visiting Scholar Program is open to university faculty, foreign ministry or other government officials, and professional staff of the private sector, think tanks, and other NGOs in the ASEAN Member States.
 Selected Fulbright U.S.-ASEAN Visiting Scholars will travel to the United States for three to four months during the spring of 2021, where they will carry out scholarly and professional research on priority issues to the U.S.-ASEAN relationship and ASEAN.
 Note that projects that are regional in scope and/or have clear implications for the entire ASEAN region should be given more emphasis than projects that are more narrowly focused.
 Nominations will be accepted from all ASEAN Member States.
 It is anticipated that up to 11 qualified applicants will be selected by a U.S.-ASEAN selection committee, including one participant from each of the 10 ASEAN Member States, and an additional candidate representing Vietnam, the ASEAN nation that will be the ASEAN Chair for the following year (2020).

 Fulbright U.S.-ASEAN Visiting Scholar proposals should be carefully developed projects that will deepen the applicant’s understanding of one or more aspects of the U.S.-ASEAN relationship.
 While it is expected that the majority of time will be spent in research, grantees are also encouraged to expand and develop their network of professional contacts so that professional relationships established during the grantee’s time in the United States can be sustained after the formal grant period has ended.
 In addition, grantees will be expected to seek opportunities to provide an ASEAN perspective during their time in the United States through guest lectures, seminars, or participation in academic or professional conferences.
 All applicants are urged to explore possible affiliations with U.S. institutions, including universities, think tanks, and research institutes, in advance of submitting their formal applications.
 Letters of invitation will enable program organizers to make the most suitable affiliations.
 All of the selected Fulbright U.S.-ASEAN Visiting Scholars are to come to the United States during the fall semester 2019, starting in September and ending in December.